Transcendence of the Hodge-Tate filtration: Proofs

+Since $H$ is connected, we deduce $H \isoeq G^\circ$, and $m = \dim G - \mathrm{ht} G$.
+Thus (\ref{eqn:prelimDecomp}) is the desired decomposition, and the statement about the conjugates of $\Lie G$ follows from the construction of $W'$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{theorem:pdivTrans}] We first reduce to the case $G$ is connected (i.e. to $G$ a formal group): Note that passing to the connected component $G^\circ$ does not change $\QQ_p(\HT(G))$, and that if $G$ is defined over $\Oc_L$ as in $(1)$, then so is the connected component of $G$.
+\begin{proof}[Proof of Theorem \ref{theorem:pdivTrans}] We first reduce to the case of $G$ connected (i.e. to $G$ a formal group).
+Observe that passing to the connected component $G^\circ$ does not change $\QQ_p(\HT(G))$, so that condition $(2)$ of the theorem is unchanged.
+Furthermore, if $G$ can be defined over $\Oc_L$ as in $(1)$, then so can $G^\circ$, and vice versa by Lemma \ref{lem:LieSpanConn}.
 Thus, if we have $(1) \iff (2)$ for $G$ connected, we obtain $(1) \iff (2)$ for all $G$.
-Furthermore, observe that as a consequence of the Scholze-Weinstein classfication (Theorem \ref{thm:SW}), any $G$ over $\Oc_C$ splits as
+Furthermore, the decomposition of Lemma \ref{lem:LieSpanConn} and the Scholze-Weinstein classfication (Theorem \ref{thm:SW}) imply that